Name Tag Etiquette: Part 2

 Adding a Company or Organization Name

-Badge holder insert hase three lines, Name, title, association.
+Event Badge holder insert has three lines: name, title and association.

 Besides a person’s first and last name, the only other information to print for an event badge is a person’s company or organization name; this is a great way to begin conversations.
 While we should all be proud of our affiliated organizations, seeing the person’s name is more important than knowing their affiliated company.
 Therefore, place the company name or logo at the bottom of the tag in a font size that’s easy to read yet smaller than the person’s name.